Cymbals – the crucial and defining pieces of a drum kit that can make or break your sound!

 Naturally, the music you play highly influences the type of cymbals you would need.
 But above all, trust your ears – it’s important to try the cymbal as you would be hitting it as if it were on your drum kit.
 The cymbals you select should, at the end of the day, be pleasing to your ears and fit well with the rest of your kit.

-Head down to Swee Lee’s drum shop to check out the wide range of cymbals available.
+What next after reading through our cymbal guide?
+Well, you’d best head on down to our Swee Lee locations to check out the wide range of cymbals available.
 We’re always happy to give a personalised recommendation in store.
-If you’re just starting out on the drums or looking to learn, contact the Swee Lee Music Academy about our awesome drum lessons.